Epic Mexico to Costa Rica

 Day 2

-TulumToday, hop on a local bus along the Caribbean coast to Tulum (approximately 1.5 hours), where it's all about laidback life and the white sands of the Yucatan Peninsula.
-Once you're settled and got your bearings with a leader-led orientation walk around Tulum, there's the chance to visit one of the best-looking and located Maya sites around.
-Discover the impressive Temple of the Frescoes and see how this pre-Columbian walled ruin city clings to a cliff-top area overlooking the ocean.
-You can even go for a swim within the archaeological zone.
-In the evening, perhaps kick back and watch the waves roll in at a beachside bar with a margarita, of course.
+TulumToday, you’ll hop on a local bus and travel along the Caribbean coast to Tulum, where it's all about that laidback life on the white sands of the Yucatan Peninsula.
+Head out on a leader-led orientation walk around Tulum and maybe visit one of the best-looking Maya sites – the Temple of the Frescoes.
+See how this pre-Columbian walled ruin city clings to a clifftop overlooking the ocean and grab some cool photos before heading for an optional swim in the archaeological zone.
+Tonight, maybe kick back and watch the waves roll in at a beachside bar with a margarita.

 -